open-campaign-logger/compendium-generator/README.md

 ## Configuration

 The application uses a standard .NET `appsettings.json` file for configuration.
-Notable settings include:
+Visual Studio's built-in support for user secrets can be used to override configuration during development and also to support private configurations that are not shared back to the code repository.

+### Public Compendiums
+The following configuration elements are usually defined in `appsettings.json` and shared back to the repository.
+* `PublicDataFolder`: Directory for downloading and storing **public** compendium source data sets.
+If left blank, files are stored in the OS's default temporary directory.
+* `PublicCompendiums`: Compendiums that are built from open-source TTRPG rulesets into the `PublicDataFolder`.

+### Private Compendiums
+The following configuration elements are usually defined in `secrets.json` and excluded from the repository.
 * `PrivateDataFolder`: Directory for accessing and storing **private** compendium source data sets.
 If left blank, files are stored in the OS's default temporary directory.
-* `PublicDataFolder`: Directory for downloading and storing **public** compendium source data sets.
-If left blank, files are stored in the OS's default temporary directory.

-Visual Studio's built-in support for user secrets can be used to override configuration during development.
-This is particularly helpful for `PrivateCompendiums`, `PublicDataFolder`, and `PrivateDataFolder` settings, which may vary in each developer's environment and should not be pushed back to the repository.
+* `PrivateCompendiums`: Compendiums that are built from private rulesets into the `PrivateDataFolder`.

 ## Modules